WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 ### Show/Hide Post

-Next is **Show posts containing these words or hashtags**; you can use this setting to show posts containing specific words or hashtags in the caption by separating multiple words or hashtags using commas.&nbsp;
+Next is **Show posts containing these words or hashtags**; you can use this setting to show posts containing specific words or hashtags in the caption by separating multiple words or hashtags using commas.

 ![Show or hide post for layout settings](/guide/public/images/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja/Show-Hide-posts-2.png)